Want to know how to become a Strength and Conditioning Coach? Good news, you’ve come to the right place!

-Put into its simplest form a Strength & Conditioning Coach is a fitness professional who will use their knowledge of strength & conditioning principles to assess, programme and coach their clients to move better with reduced risk of injury.
-A Strength & Conditioning Coach wants to see you perform more effectively in any given activity, whether that’s a 100-metre sprint or simply being able to get up out of your chair.
+Put into its simplest form a Strength and Conditioning Coach is a fitness professional who will use their knowledge of strength and conditioning principles to assess, programme, and coach their clients to move better with reduced risk of injury.
+A Strength and Conditioning Coach wants to see their clients perform more effectively in any given activity, whether that’s a 100-metre sprint or simply being able to get up out of their chair.

-Exercises are prescribed by an S & C Coach to improve performance using a combination of strength training and aerobic conditioning, to help injury prevention, teach proper movement mechanics and accelerate performance.
+Exercises prescribed by a Strength and Conditioning Coach are there to improve performance using a combination of strength training and aerobic conditioning.
+These exercised are given to help injury prevention, teach proper movement mechanics, and accelerate performance.